Finnish name: Pronunciation

 Pronunciation of Swedish names is similar, but long vowels are not doubled and the stress may be on any syllable.
 Finland has a long bilingual history and it is not unusual for Finnish speakers to have Swedish surnames or given names.
 Such names may be pronounced according to Finland–Swedish phonology or, depending on the person named, the person speaking and the language used, a Fennicized variant.
+For instance, Kronberg may be pronounced as [ˈkru:nˌbæri] ("CROON-BARry"), [ˈkronˌberk] ("KRONN-berk"), or something between the two.

 When writing Finnish names without the Finnish alphabet available (such as in e-mail addresses), the letters "ä" and "ö" are usually replaced with "a" and "o", respectively (e.g., Pääkkönen as Paakkonen).
 This is not the same, but visually recognizable.